 Experience delightful Portmagee

 If you have time, we recommend you take a detour and pre-book a boat trip out to the UNESCO World Heritage site Sceilg Mhichíl (Skellig Michael) off the coast of County Kerry.
-Although the island is closed for now due to COVID-19 restrictions, you can still see the unique craggy outpost in all its wonder.
+Tours to the island take an hour from Portmagee marina and are a great way to explore this unique craggy outpost.
 Schedule your journey around summertime when migrating puffins visit the island.

 Visit Valentia Island